CleverCodeCravers/LocalNetAppChat/README.md

 - [ ] The local net is defined by the netmask, and in our case, it is max.
 254 computers/ips that need scanning.
 - [ ] Clients can send messages.
 The messages are broadcasted to every other client, that is connected
 - [ ] client authentication

+## Even further future

+### usecase 1
+- the vm can send a request to be shut down by force
+- the host-client receives the message and executes the appropriate powershell command as an administrator

+### usecase 2
+- the build hosts messaging systems with which they babble all the time with the users is replaced by this new communication service